zackdean808/hackerrank/README.md

 # hackerrank
-all problems and solutions from hackerrank
+All problems and solutions from hackerrank
+I did these while on paternity leave, so forgive any bad solutions.